-With real insight into your budget, comes increased ROI (and ROAS).
+With real insight into your budget, comes increased ROI and ROAS.

-You’ll be able to see, in real-time, which ads and campaigns are working best.
+With attribution in place, you’ll be able to see, in real-time, which ads and campaigns are working best.
 You can then just turn them on, off, or add more budget.
 Attribution will allow you to reach the right person, at the right time, with the right message.